 The SHSAT changed in 2017.
 It now consists of 114 questions: half math, half ELA • editing section and show your math • there is no fixed cut off score per school • cut off scores are NOT revealed by the DOE • you are offered a seat based on your ranking and score • 20 questions are field questions and don’t count towards final score.

 Main round and specialized lists are different and are submitted at different times.
-Rankings for main round schools are submitted to guidance counselors in December.
+Rankings for main round schools are submitted to in December.
 Rankings for specialized schools are done, by students, at the specialized tests.
 That came as a surprise to many parents.
 So, kids can possibly get into 3 schools: LaGuardia, a main round, and a specialized.
 In February students get one nondescript letter listing schools they've been accepted at.
 After acceptance letters are sent out many school host open houses for kids they've made offers to, to help them in their final selection process.

 Touring for all schools happens beginning in the spring and throughout the fall so it's important to remember all schools are not the same.
 If you love Bard and Bronx Science, great - they go on separate lists.
 Same for Nest and Tech.
 But, if you like Beacon and Baruch those are both main round and will be on the same list.